The Heresy of Application

 Sometimes we apply the text in ways that might make the biblical writer say, "Wait a minute, that's the wrong use of what I said."
 This is the heresy of a good truth applied in the wrong way.

-What does this heresy look like?
+What does heretical application look like?

 I heard someone preach a sermon from Ruth on how to deal with in-laws.
 Now, it's true that in Ruth you have in-laws.
-The problem is, Ruth was not given to solve in-law problems.
+The problem is, Ruth was not given to address in-law problems.
 The sermon had a lot of practical advice, but it didn't come from the Scriptures.

 Someone might ask, "What's the problem with preaching something true and useful, even if it's not the central thrust of your text or not what the writer had in mind?"

 When we preach the Bible, we preach with biblical authority.
 We agree with Augustine: What the Bible says, God says.